Documenting your journey online while making money. Isn’t it fun? That’s what I have been doing with this blog since 2019.

 What is Google Search Console?

-Google Search Console is a tool from Google where you can monitor the performance of your blog posts on Google Search.
+Google Search Console is a tool from Google that allows you to monitor the performance of your blog posts on Google Search.

-On GSC, you can monitor things like how many clicks you have earned from Google Search during certain periods, which search queries that drive traffic, which most visited pages, and so on.
+On GSC, you can monitor mertics like how many clicks you have earned from Google Search during certain periods, which search queries that drive more traffic, most visited pages, and so on.

 How to Connect Your Blog with Google Search Console